-Outside of smog-chamber studies, both aerosol and VOC emissions from both vehicle types, as well as biogenic emissions, industrial emissions, and emissions from other sources, will react together in the atmosphere and potentially form secondary organic aerosol (SOA).
+Aerosol and VOC emissions from both vehicle types, as well as biogenic emissions, industrial emissions, and emissions from other sources, will react together in the atmosphere and potentially form secondary organic aerosol (SOA).
 Thus, primary aerosol emissions may not be the most important emission factor to take into account for global reduction in anthropogenic aerosol.
 After emission, VOCs can react in the atmosphere and form SOA.
-From these reactions, gasoline VOC emissions could ultimately lead to the formation of higher concentrations of organic aerosol than organic aerosol released directly from diesel vehicles, as reported in a recent study comparing the SOA formation from a Euro 3 diesel LDV and a Euro 5 gasoline LDV (Platt et al., 2013).
+From these reactions, gasoline VOC emissions could ultimately lead to the formation of higher concentrations of organic aerosol than organic aerosol released directly from diesel vehicles, as reported in a recent study comparing the SOA formation from a Euro 3 diesel light-duty vehicle (LDV) and a Euro 5 gasoline LDV (Platt et al., 2013).

-Smog chamber measurements and field studies on vehicular emissions are important as differences in the SOA formation potential of diesel and gasoline gasand particle-phase emissions are not fully understood.
-A recent study by Bahreini et al. (2012) measured similar levels of SOA in the heavily traffic-influenced LA Basin during both weekend and weekday afternoons.
+A recent study by Bahreini et al. (2012) measured similar levels of SOA in the heavily traffic-influenced Los Angeles Basin during both weekend and weekday afternoons.
 While diesel-powered vehicle numbers on the road decrease significantly on the weekends in the LA area, the measured SOA does not, which leads to the conclusion that gasoline emissions are more responsible for SOA than diesel emissions (Bahreini et al., 2012).
-Nordin et al. (2013) performed smog-chamber studies on SOA formation from gasoline-vehicle VOC emissions during simulated cold start and idling driving conditions, and confirmed the high potential of SOA formation from gasoline car exhaust.
-They show that after a cumulative OH exposure of $\sim 5 \times 10^6$ cm-3 h-1, the formed SOA was 1-2 orders of magnitude higher than the primary OA emissions.
-Another recent paper calculates the reactivity potential of diesel and gasoline fuel and comes to the opposite conclusion: that due to the reactivity of

-Direct measurements of near-highway emissions in a high diesel environment potential of diesel fuel, diesel-powered vehicles should contribute greater amounts of SOA than gasoline-powered vehicles to the atmosphere (Gentner et al., 2012).
-Finally, gas-phase NO and $\mathrm{NO_2}$ ( $\mathrm{NO_x}$ ) ambient concentrations are also associated with diesel fuel use (Vestreng et al., 2009).
-Throughout Europe, while $\mathrm{NO_x}$ emission
+Nordin et al. (2013) performed smogchamber studies on SOA formation from gasoline-vehicle VOC emissions during simulated cold start and idling driving conditions and confirmed the high potential of SOA formation from gasoline car exhaust.
+Another recent paper calculates the reactivity potential of diesel and gasoline fuel and comes to the opposite conclusion: due to the reactivity potential of diesel fuel, diesel-powered vehicles should contribute greater amounts of SOA than gasoline-powered vehicles to the atmosphere (Gentner et al., 2012).
+Thus, controversy still exists regarding the eventual aerosol emission factors of diesel and gasoline engines when considering both primary emissions and potential SOA formation.